 Tobacco

 Among cigarette tobacco varieties, the Flue-Cured Virginia (FCV) tobacco is the most dominant variety in India as well as the world.
 FCV tobacco is grown in the states of Andhra Pradesh, Telangana and Karnataka, and thrives in soil and climatic conditions that are unsuitable for cultivation of other crops.
-There is no equally remunerative alternative crop to tobacco.

 Besides sustaining a small domestic market, the FCV tobacco produced in India is also exported to over 100 countries of the world generating significant foreign exchange earnings for the country.